ASYLUM

 PROCESS

-If you are not in removal or deportation proceedings you will file for political asylum with the U.S. Citizenship and Immigration Services (CIS).
+If you are not in removal or deportation proceedings you will file for political asylum with the U.S. Citizenship and Immigration Services (USCIS).
 This will eventually result in an interview at the corresponding Asylum Unit.
-If CIS grants the application for political asylum you may apply for Permanent Residence one year after the grant of asylum.
-If CIS does not grant the application for political asylum it will refer the case to an Immigration Judge in removal proceedings.
+If USCIS grants the application for political asylum, you may apply for Permanent Residence one year after the grant of asylum.
+If USCIS does not grant the application for political asylum, it will refer the case to an Immigration Judge in removal proceedings.

 If you are in removal or deportation proceedings you can have an application for political asylum considered by the Immigration Judge.
-Whether you are filing for asylum for the first time with the Immigration Judge, or whether you are before the Immigration Judge after having filed for asylum with CIS, the Immigration Judge will consider your case as a new asylum application.
-If the Immigration Judge grants you asylum you ca apply for Permanent Residence one year after the date of the decision.
+Whether you are filing for asylum for the first time with the Immigration Judge, or whether you are before the Immigration Judge after having filed for asylum with USCIS, the Immigration Judge will consider your case as a new asylum application.
+If the Immigration Judge grants you asylum, you can apply for Permanent Residence one year after the date of the decision.

 FAMILY MEMBERS